 ENGIE calls for projects

-ENGIE Fab: a 360° commitment to turning good ideas into operational solutions
+ENGIE Innovation: a 360° commitment to turning good ideas into operational solutions

 The aim of the Group's open innovation commitment is to give startups, entrepreneurs and project sponsors the opportunity to put forward their ideas and receive assistance from ENGIE and its energy and digital technology experts.

-This commitment has four cornerstones, all of which are grouped together under the ENGIE Fab banner:
+This commitment has four cornerstones, all of which are grouped together under the ENGIE Innovation banner:

 - Investment in innovative projects external to the Group.
 ENGIE backs the talent and ideas of young startups, whose growth it supports via its €100 million ENGIE New Ventures investment fund.
 Tendril, Powerdale and Advanced Microgrid Solutions are just three of the startups that have benefited from its help

-- Incubation of projects promoted by Group employees via the ENGIE Fab platform.
+- Incubation of projects promoted by Group employees via the ENGIE Innovation platform.
 The first five startups to emerge from this program recently took off as fully-fledged businesses.

 - Interaction by putting in place structures and events to promote innovation and facilitate knowledge sharing.
 Innovation Week, the annual startup competition held in partnership with Bonjour Idée, the hackathon organizer, and the energy industry innovation morning events, offer many opportunities to meet and interact

-- Supporting innovative projects by giving entrepreneurs the opportunity to submit their ideas freely to the ENGIE Fab platform and by issuing many calls for projects in key energy topics.
+- Supporting innovative projects by giving entrepreneurs the opportunity to submit their ideas freely to the ENGIE Innovation platform and by issuing many calls for projects in key energy topics.

 ENGIE regularly launches calls for projects in strategic areas of energy: